Kenmore 70929 Review

 On top of this product's overall excellent performance in most of our tests, this Kenmore microwave also is priced fairly affordable compared to many of the other top-tier appliances we have tested, making it even more appealing in our minds.

-The Kenmore 70929 did quite well in our heat map test, heating up the marshmallow fluff without showing any noticeable hot spots.
+The Kenmore did quite well in our heat map test, heating the marshmallow fluff without showing any noticeable hot spots.
 The outer ring is a little more cooked and darker than the center and inner ring but none of it burned.

 This microwave also did decently well in our speed test, raising the temperature of the 125 mL water by 82.5°F after 45 seconds.
-Moving on to the actual food tests, the Kenmore 70929 did well with our mixed plate of leftovers, heating up the sausage, green beans, and potatoes fairly evenly using the 12 oz. dinner plate setting.
+Moving on to the actual food tests, the Kenmore 70929 did well with our mixed plate of leftovers, heating the sausage, green beans, and potatoes fairly evenly using the 12 oz. dinner plate setting.
 The sausage came out the warmest, followed by the potatoes, and then the green beans, which were a little cooler than we would have liked.
 All three types of food finished within about a 25°F spread.

-This product did even better with the canned soup, heating it up to the perfect serving temperature after following the instructions.
+This product did even better with the canned soup, heating it to the perfect serving temperature after following the instructions.

 Unfortunately, the performance dropped a bit when it came to the pizza, with a few cold spots present on one of the slices.

-Our next series of tests rated and scored each appliance on their ability to heat up premade frozen foods, like a single-serving lasagna, a Hot Pocket, or a frozen burrito.
+Our next series of tests rated and scored each appliance on its ability to heat up premade frozen foods, like a single-serving lasagna, a Hot Pocket, or a frozen burrito.
 We used a set of digital kitchen thermometers to compare heating performance, basing scores off foods that showed the most noticeable differences between appliances.
 The Kenmore 70929 did exceptionally well, earning one of the better scores of the whole group.